 - Koc University - Istanbul, Turkey

+The College of Arts + Sciences also directly hosts a variety of study abroad programs, some even featuring IU faculty, that might be right for you.
 Learn more about study abroad opportunities and locations through conversation with political science and philosophy faculty, your academic advisor, and through the Office of Overseas Study.

 Student groups are a great way to connect with peers who share the same interests and to make connections between coursework and co-curricular activities.
-Groups relevant to students majoring in political science and philosophy include:
+Groups relevant to students majoring in political science and philosophy can include:

 Explore BeINvolved to connect with any of the 750+ student organizations that already exist, or to start a new one.